dotnet/roslyn/Building,-Testing-and-Debugging.md

-# Building, Testing, and Debugging
+# Building, Testing and Debugging
 _This page contains instructions for building Roslyn on Windows.
 For special instructions on **building Roslyn on Linux** see [here](https://github.com/dotnet/roslyn/blob/master/docs/infrastructure/cross-platform.md)._

 ## Required Software